 Here’s an example of compounding:

-say you invest $100 today and earn 10% on it in the coming year; that’s $10, which means you then have $110.
+Say you invest $100 today and earn 10% on it in the coming year; that’s $10, which means you then have $110.
 If you earn that same 10% return the next year, you earn it on the $110.
 So you earn $11, not $10.
 Do it again, and the same 10% return earns you $12.
 And so on and so on.
 And over time, it adds up to… a lot.
-And well outstrips any benefit of “waiting to invest.”
+And well, outstrips any benefit of “waiting to invest.”
+That’s why it’s so much easier to end up a millionaire if you start putting away cash in your 20s.

 So, start with your first paycheck.
-What if you haven’t started saving?
+And what if you haven’t started saving yet?
 Start right now.
 It’s not too late to begin to invest.
 A dollar invested in your 20s is worth much more than your 40s, which is worth much more than your 60s.
 It’s never too early and it’s never too late.

 Great news: You’re done!
 Now that you’ve categorized expenses and started to create your financial goals, you should have a core budget to put into place.
 Now, ask yourself that question again: How confident do you feel about your financial future?
 After these five steps, you might find you have a very different response.